pykong/YubiGuard/HELP.md

-## Installation:
-Run the following shell command to install:

-wget --inet4-only  github.com/bfelder/YubiLock/edit/master/YubiLock_installer.sh
-&& sudo chmod +x ./YubiLock_installer.sh
-&& ./YubiLock_installer.sh
-&& rm -f ./YubiLock_installer.sh

 ## How to use:
 - Simply Triggering via key combination (default: super + y) will unlock YubiKey.
 - After output from your YubiKey or after timeout, YubiKey output will again be blocked.

 ## How to customize:
 - open settings.ini (default path: ~/.YubiLock/)
+### Timeout:
-- you may specify timeout in seconds
+- you may specify timeout in seconds under the TIMEOUT option
-- you may also specify your own key code for triggering YubiLock
+### Key codes:
 - to get a comprehensive list of all key codes run: xmodmap -pke
+- pick the numerical key codes that correspond to the key combination you desire
+- one or more keys can be selected
-- edit KEY_CODE option regardingly
+- edit KEY_CODE option regardingly, with the keycodes separated by comma